AUDIE CORNISH, HOST:

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Audie Cornish.

 And I'm Robert Siegel.

 We got a snapshot of the economy at the end of 2012 today.
-And if you are hoping for a big change in this morning's jobs report, the picture is probably disappointing.
+And if you were hoping for a big change in this morning's jobs report, the picture is probably disappointing.
 In short, it's more of the same.

-CORNISH: There was a modest job growth in December, and the overall unemployment rate was unchanged, 7.8 percent.
+CORNISH: There was modest job growth in December, and the overall unemployment rate was unchanged, 7.8 percent.
 The job market grew despite Hurricane Sandy and the budget impasse in Washington.
 But as NPR's Jim Zarroli reports, there was nothing to suggest a major rebound in hiring anytime soon.

 JIM ZARROLI, BYLINE: The December employment report was remarkable only for how unremarkable it seemed.
 Economists such as Ken Mayland had expected a moderate increase in hiring, and that's what occurred.

 KEN MAYLAND: It is an OK employment report, not a good one or a stellar one.
 But it's not a bad one either.

 ZARROLI: The report indicated that hiring rose in the construction sector, one more sign of a healthier housing market.
 Manufacturing and health care were also up, but retail hiring was down.
 Overall, the economy added 155,000 jobs, continuing to lurch forward at a sluggish but steady pace.
 For 2012 as a whole, the economy added 1.8 million jobs.
 Ward McCarthy is chief economist at Jefferies and Company.

 WARD MCCARTHY: The bottom line here, I think, is that we continue to make progress in the labor market.
 But it's still going to take us another year and a half to two years before we regain all of the jobs that we lost during the prior recession.